top of page

 5- Pole swing- statically practice swinging your downhill pole with your wrist. then move downhill and touch the pole.
 Make larger size turns and focus on your pole swing and body moving together toward the next turn.

-Variety- 5 points -video
+Variety- Total score 5 -video

 1- Large turns- make large turns on an intermediate run.
 Focus on the moving over the turn and flowing into the new turn.
 Make large turns that are slower by turning more across the hill and some that are faster by turning less across the hill.